Ramangarg69420/Sign-Language-Translation/README.md

 Keras: A deep learning API for building and training the sign language recognition model.

 Streamlit: A library for creating web applications in Python, providing a seamless user experience.

 MoviePy: For video processing and concatenation of sign language gesture videos.

 Getting Started

 To set up the project locally, follow these steps:

 Clone the repository:

-bash
-Copy code
+1. Copy code

 git clone https://github.com/Ramangarg69420/Sign-Language-Translation.git

-Navigate to the project directory:
+2. Navigate to the project directory:

-bash
-Copy code
 cd Sign-Language-Translation

-Install the required dependencies:
+3. Install the required dependencies:

-bash
-Copy code
 pip install -r requirements.txt

-Run the application:
+4. Run the application:

-bash
-Copy code
 streamlit run app.py

 Future Enhancements
 Multi-language Support: Extend the application to include multiple sign languages.
 Mobile App Development: Create a mobile version of the application for broader accessibility.